The world of manufacturing has grown more automated than ever before.

 This disparity in employment, referred to as the skills gap, means that manufacturers are in a tough place.
 Their talent’s niche expertise has helped companies thrive, but, for a number of reasons, many of them have one foot out the door.

-According to a report from The Manufacturing Institute and Deloitte, over the next decade, nearly 3.5 million manufacturing jobs likely need to be filled, and 2 million of those face going unfilled.
+According to a 2018 report from The Manufacturing Institute and Deloitte, over the next decade, nearly 4.6 million manufacturing jobs likely need to be filled, and 2.4 million of those face going unfilled.
 That’s an incredible shift with far-reaching ramifications.

 What can employers do to bridge the skills gap, keep their key people on their team and recruit up-and-coming talent?

-What’s Behind the Skills Gap
+What’s Behind the Manufacturing Skills Gap

 For manufacturers looking to overcome the skills gap, that presents a big opportunity.

-To best motivate and engage with their employees—and keep retention levels high—employers must focus on a holistic solution that rewards top performance.
+To best motivate and engage with employees—and keep retention levels high—employers must focus on a holistic solution that rewards top performance.

 A holistic solution is one that focuses the whole employee, both at work and away from work.
 The more employee programs a manufacturer offers, and the more varied they are, the higher the perceived rate of engagement, satisfaction and motivation.